 Bare Metal Servers vs. Dedicated Servers

-There is a wealth of information available online that describes the differences between bare metal servers and dedicated servers.
+There is a wealth of information online describing the differences between bare metal servers and dedicated servers.

-Describing the difference can be challenging because the term ‘bare metal’ can have varying interpretations among different users.
+Describing the difference can be challenging because the term ‘bare metal’ can have a different meaning depending on the user.

 Many online articles that cover the differences are either filled with unnecessary information and lack in-depth details or present information in absolutes that may not be universally applicable.

-In this article, our aim is to eliminate any confusion between bare metal and dedicated servers.
+In this article, we aim to eliminate any confusion between bare metal and dedicated servers.

 Overview